jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 259 Special advisors
 (1) The Principal Environment Judge may appoint as a special advisor a person who is able to assist the Environment Court in a proceeding before it.
-(2) A special advisor is not a member of the Environment Court but may sit with it and assist it in any way the Environment Court determines.
+(2) A special advisor is not a member of the court but may sit with it and assist it in any way the court determines.

-**Officers of Environment Court**
+**Officers of court**

 ### 260 Registrar and other officers
 (1) The Environment Court—
   (a) shall have a Registrar; and
   (aa) may have 1 or more Deputy Registrars; and
   (b) may have other persons to assist it in an administrative capacity.
-(2) The Registrar, a Deputy Registrar, and every other person assisting the Environment Court shall— (a) be appointed under the State Sector Act 1988; and (b) be officers of the Environment Court.
+(2) The Registrar, a Deputy Registrar, and every other person assisting the court shall— (a) be appointed under the State Sector Act 1988; and (b) be officers of the court.
 (2A) A Deputy Registrar has all the powers, functions, duties, and immunity of the Registrar subject to the control of the Registrar.
-(3) An officer of the Environment Court may also hold another office or employment in the Public Service.
+(3) An officer of the court may also hold another office or employment in the Public Service.

-**Miscellaneous provisions relating to Environment Court**
+**Miscellaneous provisions relating to court**

 ### 261 Protection from legal proceedings
 (1) No action lies against any member of the Environment Court for anything they say, do, or omit to say or do, while acting in good faith in the performance of their duties.